opensafely/risk-factors-research/README.md

 You can now use Stata as you usually would, with your code entrypoint in `analysis/model.do`.

+### Mac

+On a Mac, you will need to run this from the command line (terminal).
+You will need to install the [Microsoft ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15#microsoft-odbc-17).
+This can be installed via `brew`.

+You will need to add the "database URL" when you run the command.
+This has been shared on slack.

 ## Running the model against real data